iLib-js/ilib-mono-webos/CONTRIBUTING.md

 git add .
 git commit -m "Add changeset for package1 and package2"
 ```
-This ensures that the changeset is tracked and included in your version control history.
+This ensures that the changeset is both tracked and included in your version control history.